-Any research output other than data will be managed and shared through EOSC.
+Any research output other than data will be managed and shared through appropriate channels, such as Zenodo, GitHub or EOSC.
 Details of this will be provided as updates in this data management plan, as the project generates said output in due course.

-Allocation of resources
+3 Allocation of resources